 Hello and welcome to another week!
 I am recovering from vacationing over the 4th in Portsmouth, NH — and it was pretty fantastic!
 But I’m back at work today and ready to share this amazing melty, chocolatey deliciousness with you!
-Molten Chocolate Mug Cake, for one, two, or 4 servings!
+Molten Chocolate Mug Cakes, for one, two, or 4 servings!
 These little gems are just what the doctor ordered on a Monday after a holiday week!

 Also, can we just talk about how cute they are in their individual mugs?!
 So perfect for just that little bit of chocolate that you NEED at the end of a Monday. imiright??
 ALL THE CHOCOLATE.

 Now, you can make these sanz the Nutella in the middle — if you’re crazy and you don’t like Nutella — but alas nut allergies.
-You can substitute it with either chocolate chips, or pieces pressed into the center of the batter.
+You can substitute it with either chocolate chips, or chocolate pieces pressed into the center of the batter.
 That my friends is completely up to you, regardless it will be delicious.